 3. Well-defined job description

-According to studies, women are reluctant to apply for employment when they do not satisfy all of the standards.
+According to studies, women are reluctant to apply for employment when they do not satisfy all the standards.
 At the same time, males consider jobs where they meet even 60% of their needs.
 Unnecessary specifics, such as qualifications you’re ready to train for or secondary tasks, will significantly decrease your number of candidates.

 4. Automate processes